 And, within the ‘Beyond the Morning Mountains’ gamebook page you’ll now find a ToQ Battle Process tab, which is a full ‘how to play’ example showing an encounter between the fearsome Makkhra (the cover star of Volume One) and myself.
 I’ve added this visual guide to show the Battle Process in full and to further explain the flow of my system.
 This isn’t something I’d ever desired to include within the book, but this website allows the opportunity to easily add such a detailed example, illustrating how to correctly use a Battle Box and the Momentum Sequence.

-I’ll be posting many more illustration previews during 2017, and will also detail anything that I believe may be of interest as I continue to write and illustrate this second gamebook.
+I’ll be posting more previews during 2017, and will also detail anything that I believe may be of interest as I continue working on the book.
 If you have any requests for specific information or simply wish to share your thoughts, please add a reply to this post or send me an email via the address listed in the About tab.

 As 2015 comes to a close, progress continues on Volume One of Beyond the Morning Mountains and its upcoming release is within sight!
 All writing is complete, the time-consuming editing and checking process is now done, and plenty of illustrations have been finished.